 - The wall decorations commissioned by the bailiffs under the Ancien Régime

-- The castle’s intricate stained-glass windows that are half a millennium years old.
+- The castle’s intricate stained-glass windows that are already 500+ years old.

 After your tour, proceed to the gardens for a refreshing breeze of mountain air.
 There you can find plants cut and formed into various shapes.
 During spring, you can see it blooming with colorful flowers.

 It will be better if you come to Gruyeres Castle with a company or a partner.